Group therapy and support groups:

-Group therapy and support groups: Group counseling is an ideal form of treatment for students who can benefit from the support of others who have similar concerns, or who want to improve their social skills.
-Learn more about the center’s current groups by visiting our Group Therapy and Support Groups webpage.
+Group counseling is an ideal form of treatment for students who can benefit from the support of others who have similar concerns, or who want to improve their social skills.
+Learn more about the center’s current groups by visiting our Group Therapy and Support Groups web page.
 You may also consult with one of the center’s counselors in deciding which group will best meet your needs.

-Individual counseling: Many students participate in time-limited individual counseling, which typically involves attending weekly, 45-50 minute counseling sessions to address specific concerns.
+Many students participate in time-limited individual counseling, which typically involves attending weekly, 45-50 minute counseling sessions to address specific concerns.
 The duration of treatment varies according to students’ needs, but counselors work to provide relatively brief treatment in order to offer services to as many students as possible.
 The frequency of sessions may increase during a time a acute crisis or decrease as counseling tapers off.
 Many students address their concerns after attending a few sessions, while others require significantly more.
-During our busiest times—which typically occur towards the end of each semester—the center may have limited capacity to provide ongoing counseling services, but our walk-in services are always available (see "How to Access Services", below).
+During our busiest times—which typically occur towards the end of each semester—the center may have limited capacity to provide ongoing counseling services, but consultations are always available (see "How to Access Services", below).
 During these busiest times, students who don’t require immediate treatment may be offered a range of options, including a referral to the community.
 The center maintains an extensive community referral list, including private and public mental health providers who offer low cost and “sliding scale” services.

 Counseling Center staff offer consultations for students, faculty, staff, and families concerned about a student.
 These consultations can take the form of a telephone conversation or a face-to-face appointment.
 The sorts of concerns addressed in such consultations include how to refer a student to the center, how to help a student in crisis, etc.

-Psychiatric consultation: The center contracts with a part-time psychiatrist to provide psychiatric evaluations.
+The center contracts with a part-time psychiatrist to provide psychiatric evaluations.
 If treatment with psychotropic medication is indicated, the psychiatrist may initiate psychiatric treatment and then refer students for continued psychiatric care in the community.
 Given the limited psychiatric services available at the center, the psychiatrist is not positioned to offer emergency or long-term services (for example, supervision of medication to treat an attention disorder).

-Community referrals: Students requiring specialized, long-term, court mandated, or other treatment that falls beyond the scope of the center’s services will be referred to treatment providers in the community who can meet their needs.
+Students requiring specialized, long-term, court mandated, or other treatment that falls beyond the scope of the center’s services will be referred to treatment providers in the community who can meet their needs.
 The center has contacts with a wide range of community treatment providers, including some who offer low cost services or charge for services on a sliding scale.
 Depending on the circumstances, counselors may continue to meet with students as students establish treatment in the community, and may request students’ permission to collaborate with community providers in meeting students’ treatment needs.

 - A counselor-on call is available to consult about after-hours psychological emergencies at all times.
 The counselor-on call can be reached by calling Public Safety (x2222 on any campus telephone, otherwise call 619-260-2222).